GVeras/Boggle-Solver/README.md

 ## How to use the program

-Python 3.6+ is required to use the program.
+Python 3.6.5 or higher is required to appropriately use the program.

 Under assumption that the user set as an PATH variable and is accessible in any directory,